 As a writer myself, I am looking forward to reaching out to some of those authors.
 To let them know how their books made a difference.
 How the knowledge they provide is helping me to better serve the audiences and people I work with.

 Tonight, I will be purchasing some thank you notes to start on this task.
 While the list is long, I’m looking forward to the opportunity to reach out and say a heart felt thank you.
 Where will I start?
-With the authors having the most profound effect on my life.
+There are friends that are certainly overdue, then I think I will dip into the author list.
+Those who’ve had the most profound effect on my life.

 Does that surprise you?
 That authors could have that effect?
 It’s why I’m so passionate about reading , because really great work helps us understand ourselves and world, better.
 For me the top of the list goes to Susan Cain and her book Quiet.
 Then Julia Cameron’s book, The Artist’s Way and finally, well it’s a toss up between Carol Dweck’s book Mindset or Angela Duckworth’s book Grit.
 I feel blessed to have them in my personal library, as each feels like a friend to me.

 For your reading and perhaps new handwritten thank you’s